 Q: Who determines fault in a truck collision case?

-Financial responsibility for your injuries will be determined by a judge or jury if your case goes to trial, or through negotiations in the event of a settlement.
-There are numerous parties involved in a commercial trucking operation, and they are all responsible for the safe operation of the vehicles.
+Financial responsibility for your injuries is determined by a judge or jury if your case goes to trial; or through negotiations in the event of a settlement.
+There are numerous parties involved in a commercial trucking operation, and they're all responsible for the safe operation of the vehicles.

 Truck Accident Liability